 Education: All patients attend our facility’s onsite school Monday through Friday from 9am-3pm.
 All classes are led by Highly Qualified Licensed Teachers and classrooms have a student to teacher ratio of 10:1 maximum.
 There is at least one therapeutic aide present in all classrooms and one-to-one aides are provided for children when academically necessary.

 Experiential therapies: In order to provide a fully holistic approach to ODD treatment at our facility in Mississippi, we offer a number of additional therapeutic treatment options on top of the traditional therapeutic methods.
 Such options offered at our ODD treatment center include:

 - Walking club

 - Recreational therapy (held daily for all patients)

 - Music therapy (including individual music and choir dance)

 - Gym time (including activities such as flag football, volleyball, etc.)

 - Fitness club (intensive fitness programming is offered along with nutritional education)

-At Millcreek Behavioral Health, we understand that, for many children and their families, the end of treatment can be an intimidating time.
+At Millcreek of Magee, an ODD treatment facility in Mississippi, we understand that, for many children and their families, the end of treatment can be an intimidating time.
 For this reason, all discharge and aftercare planning begins at the time of admission.
-Appropriate discharge criteria is created for each patient depending upon his or her needs and treatment goals.
-Once that criteria has been successfully met, the patient’s treatment team works with him or her to determine the next most appropriate level of care.
+Appropriate discharge criteria is created for each patient depending upon their needs and ODD treatment goals.
+Once that criteria has been successfully met, the patient’s treatment team works with them to determine the next most appropriate level of care.
 Aftercare planning includes recommendations from the patient’s treatment team for medical, educational, and psychiatric services.
-Our staff will do everything in our power to ensure that the transition back into a less restrictive setting is a smooth and comfortable one for all parties involved, knowing that the most important thing is that your child continues to be successful.
+Our staff will do everything in our power to ensure that the transition back into a less restrictive setting is a smooth and comfortable one for all parties involved, knowing that the most important thing is that your child o adolescent continues to be successful.